sn0wfa11/RaspberryPi/kali-pi/secure_storage.md

 Select a good password or passphrase. **Don't use the same password as root or any user on the Pi!!!** Since `/etc/shadow` could be readable by anyone with physical access to the Pi they could crack those passwords!!!

+Also, if you plan to use a script or other type of automated password entry, avoid special characters such as `\` and `$` as bash will filter them out when using the echo command used in thoes scripts.

+You can test your password by doing: `echo <password>` and see if what comes out matches your password.

 - Open the newly created volume (Use the same password you entered above.)

 `cryptsetup luksOpen /dev/sdb3 my_usb`